Stan Carter: Cora Cross

 On 30 December 2014, it was revealed that Stan would share a kiss with Sylvie, sparking trouble in his relationship with Cora.
 Digital Spy reported that Sylvie would believe that her grandson, Dean Wicks (Matt Di Angelo) is Stan until the song, Unforgettable by Nat King Cole begins playing and she recognises her ex-husband, before dancing with him.
 They revealed that Cora would devastated by this and furious when Sylvie leaves the following day and Stan returns to her.
 The show announced on 10 March 2015 that Stan would propose to Cora after asking Tina to bring him a ring from home.
 They announced that when Stan manages to see Cora alone, he proposes and on 19 March 2015, viewers saw Cora agree to marry Stan.
 On 31 March 2015, details of Stan's death were announced.
 It was announced that Babe Smith (Annette Badland) would try to ruin Stan and Cora's wedding day by bringing Sylvie to share a final farewell with Stan and that Shirley and Mick would reunite, before Shirley sits with Stan as he dies.
-Stan will also decide to bring his wedding day forward due to his short time left and they prepare to marry.
-Viewers watched Stan unable to marry Cora due to poor health on 9 April 2015, but plan to reschedule for the following day.
+Stan will also decide to bring his wedding day forward owing to his short time left and they prepare to marry.
+Viewers watched Stan unable to marry Cora owing to poor health on 9 April 2015, but plan to reschedule for the following day.
 However, Stan was still too ill and did not marry Cora.
 Stan's death began a new storyline for Cora which saw her 'leave' Walford, but actually become homeless.